 |• Non-corrosive||• Easy to sterilize||

-• electrically insulating
+• Electrically insulating

 LCM TECHNOLOGY FOR MEDICAL AND DENTAL PURPOSES

 LCM technology is your first choice when it comes to manufacturing accurate, crack-free and reproducible components with excellent surface quality.
 It allows for the production of highly complex and finely porous lattice structures up to a feature size of only 100 μm.
 Iterations and design adaptations can be carried out quickly and digitally on a CAD file and there is no need for tool storage.
-Due to this, the procedure is suitable for the cost-effective manufacture of individual components and also for the series production of different batch sizes (from prototype development to series development).
+Due to this, the procedure is suitable for the cost-effective manufacture of individual components and also for the series production of different batch sizes (from prototypes to serial development).

 Ceramic-based materials for medical engineering